CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Methods

+We define the \textit{factor-aligned symmetry} that represents a corresponding factor change on the latent vector space and each independent factor only affects a single dimension value of the latent vector.
+For factor-aligned symmetry, we compose the symmetry codebook and inject inductive bias via 1) parallel loss $\mathcal{L}_{pl}$ and 2) perpendicular loss $\mathcal{L}_{pd}$ that match each symmetry to a single factor changes.
+Each loss optimizes the symmetries to affect the same and different factors, respectively.
+Then we add 3) sparsity loss $\mathcal{L}_{s}$ to the losses for disentangled representations as shown in Fig.~\ref{figure: sparsity parallel pernpendicular loss overview}.
+It aligns a single factor change to an axis of latent vector space.
+Also, we implement the 4) commutative loss $\mathcal{L}_{c}$ to reduce the computational costs for matrix exponential multiplication.

-\paragraph{Inductive Bias: Group Elements of the Same Section Impacts on the Same Factor Changes} We add a bias that latent vector changes by two symmetries for the same factor should be parallel ($\displaystyle \vz - g_j^i \displaystyle \vz \parallel \displaystyle \vz - g_l^i \displaystyle \vz$ for $i$th section) as shown in Fig.~\ref{sub figure: parallel loss}.
+\paragraph{Inductive Bias: Group Elements of the Same Section Impacts on the Same Factor Changes} As we design the symmetries from the same section of the codebook to affect the same factor shown in Fig.~\ref{fig: overview} (example), we add a bias that the latent vector is changed by symmetries of the same section to be parallel ($\displaystyle \vz - g_j^i \displaystyle \vz \parallel \displaystyle \vz - g_l^i \displaystyle \vz$ for $i$th section) as shown in Fig.~\ref{sub figure: parallel loss}.
 We define a loss function to make them parallel as:

-where $g_j^i = \mathbf{e}^{\mathfrak{g}_j^i}$, $<\cdot, \cdot>$ is a dot product, and $||\cdot||_2$ is a L2 norm.
+where $g_j^i = \mathbf{e}^{\mathfrak{g}_j^i}$, $\langle \cdot, \cdot \rangle$ is a dot product, and $|\cdot|_2$ is a L2 norm.